LeonMarqs/Flappy-bird-python/README.md

 * pygame

 ## Contribution
-It's a simple model, so I'd be very grateful if you could help me improve the game.
+It's a simple model, so I'd be very grateful if you could help me to improve the game.